 What do I need to open a bank account?

 - Your BSN number, as we’ve mentioned before, you will not get far without this number in the Netherlands.
 Unless you make an account at Bunq where you can hand in your BSN number within 90 days of signing up for an account.

 - Proof of address: Either a rental contract for your house/apartment or a recent utility bill will suffice.

-You can expect a service charge either every month, or every few months, this is automatically taken from your account.
+You can expect a service charge either every month or every few months- this is automatically taken from your account.
 If you want to go online shopping, and don’t have a Paypal account or Credit Card, and wish to purchase a product online from a Dutch company, you’re able to pay for it with your debit card and the online payment tool: iDeal.